 It is the policy of the College that no otherwise qualified parallel handicapped individuals be discriminated against on the basis of their physical or mental handicap, as covered under Section 504 of the Rehabilitation Act of 1973, in admission to the College.
 All programs are open to all regularly admitted students without regard to handicap.
 In the event that a student is enrolled in a course that is not accessible, the course will be moved to a location that will be accessible to handicapped students.
-Any student, employee, or job applicant who has a complaint or grievance regarding this matter should contact the Office of Academic Affairs during regular office hours to make an appointment with the College's grievance officer.
+Any student, employee, or job applicant who has a complaint or grievance regarding this matter should contact the Office of Academic Affairs.

 The provisions of this catalog are not to be regarded as an irrevocable contract between Martin Methodist College and the student.
 The College reserves the right to change any provision or requirement listed in the Catalog at any time.
-A corrected copy for changes and/or for the 2016-2017 catalogue is found in the on-line version, www.martinmethodist.edu/academics/registrars-office.
-All changes will be made by October 1, 2016.
+A corrected copy for changes and/or for the 2017-2018 catalog is found in the on-line version, www.martinmethodist.edu/academics/registrars-office.
+All changes will be made by October 1, 2017.